Skip to content

 Cars registered between 1 March 2001 and 31 March 2017

-Road tax is free for cars that emit under 100g/km of CO2, regardless of whether they’re petrol, diesel or electric, only £20 a year for cars that emit 101-110g/km and only £35 a year for cars that emit 111-120g/km.
+Road tax is no longer free for cars that emit under 100g/km of CO2 – you’ll be charged £20 a year for cars emitting under 110g/km, or £35 for cars under 130g/km.
 Pre-April 2017 cars that emit more than 140g/km will be more expensive to tax than equivalent versions registered after this point.

 Is road tax cheaper for hybrid cars?